thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 We need to pass the "-RequiredPrivilege" to the Register-ScheduledTask cmdlet in order to go around that

 [FullPowers](https://github.com/itm4n/FullPowers) is a tool that allows us to automatically recovering the default privilege set of a service account including SeAssignPrimaryToken and SeImpersonate.

+*Note that this tool should be executed as LOCAL SERVICE or NETWORK SERVICE only*

 ```bash
 # Simple recovery